 Cyber security is about trade-offs, about costs versus the benefits – and there are some key questions to ask.
 Where should we target budget for security?
 Which threats do we choose to mitigate, accept or transfer (because we cannot address them all)?
 Should the organisation aim to acquire the latest and greatest security product, or select a less expensive and less effective solution to mitigate the risk?

 Cyber security risks are evolving rapidly in sophistication and prevalence.
-Coupled with this is the shear size of data leaks, and the increasing potential for “seismic” level impacts to the business.
+Coupled with this is the sheer size of data leaks, and the increasing potential for “seismic” level impacts to the business.
 Risk models can help to make a better-informed view of risks in cyber security and whilst they are not 100% perfect, such models help to improve our decisions about risk and (if they’re good) should challenge our gut feel perceptions of risk.

 In summary, if you want to “do” risk management properly, take a close look at what the data is telling you and give gut instinct a miss.